uniibu/remix-ide/docs/file_explorer.md

 Remix IDE supports version control with version control platforms like GitHub (or similar like GitLab) and in the InterPlanetary File System (IPFS), allowing you to store the code you write on remote repositories.

-The version control operations are managed with Git through a plugin known as **DGit** (Decentralized Git).
+The version control operations are managed with Git through the **Git** plugin.
 Additionally, you can [manage your branches](#branch-management) on the Remix IDE using the branch icon that appears at the bottom of the File Explorer after you initialize Git.

 ![Remix IDE Git branches.](images/file-explorer/git-branches.png)